 ALSO READIndia-focused offshore funds, ETFs see $4.6 bn inflow in FY18 so far Offshore funds, ETFs see $500-mn inflows in May India-focussed offshore funds, ETFs mop up $2.6 billion in Q1 Led by India's growth prospect, offshore funds, ETFs invest $5 bn in H1FY18 India-focused funds, ETFs mop up $5 bn in Jan-June

+"Also, Indian equities have seen good growth in the recent times.
 This, coupled with rupee appreciation against the greenback, has generated a good profit booking opportunity for foreign investors," he added.